jjinnspecs/jjinnspecs/README.md

 - Detailed mission and rocket info
 - Clean UI with date-based filtering

+**Technologies Used:**
+- Javascript
+- React
+- Chakra UI v2
+- Render(for deployment)
+- SpaceX API
+**Status:** Private Repository – Code available upon request
 ---

-## 📩 Request Access
+## Request Access

-If you're interested in viewing the source code or learning more about any of these projects, feel free to [contact me](mailto:your.email@example.com) or open an issue in this repository.
+If you're interested in viewing the source code or learning more about any of these projects, feel free to [contact me](mailto:j3.cariaso@gmail.com).

 ---